-Water, sewer, recycled water, and natural treatment system service by the Irvine Ranch Water District, subject to the availability of facilities, adequate capacity in facilities, or funds or financing for the construction thereof, or all of the foregoing, is available on the following terms and conditions including all charges hereinafter established and provided for.
-Service on the basis herein set forth is intended to be available to each member of the public or each segment of the public on the same basis to the extent applicants, owners, or customers are similarly situated and desire to be served and may be served in an equal and comparable manner.
+Availability of Service Subject to these Rules and Regulations.
+Water, sewer, recycled water, and natural treatment system service by the Irvine Ranch Water District, subject to the availability of facilities, adequate capacity in facilities, or funds or financing for the construction thereof, or all of the foregoing, is available on the following terms and conditions including all fees and charges established under Exhibit B. Service will be made available to each member of the public or each segment of the public on the same basis to the extent applicants, owners, or customers are similarly situated and desire to be served and may be served in an equal and comparable manner.

+Boundaries.
+The boundaries of the District and its Improvement Districts are depicted on Exhibits A-1 (Potable Water System Improvement Districts) and A-2 (Sewer System Improvement Districts).
+The cities and villages within the District's boundaries are depicted on Exhibit A-3.
+Upon a change in the boundaries of the District or any of its Improvement Districts, Exhibits A-1, A-2, and A-3 will be revised and replaced as necessary.
+The area served by the District is discussed further in Section 1.

-The general areas presently included within the boundaries of the District and the existing Improvement Districts are as established by the Board from time to time and depicted on Exhibits A-1 and A-2 to these Rules and Regulations.
-Exhibits A-1 and A-2 hereto are by this reference incorporated herein and may be changed by the District from time to time.
-In such instances, revised Exhibits A-1 and A-2 or portions thereof will be substituted to these Rules and Regulations.
-Such Improvement Districts have been formed for the purpose of funding the construction and acquisition of facilities and capacities to provide water, sewer, and recycled water service.
-It is contemplated that additional Improvement Districts will be formed, as deemed proper by the Board, at a later date or that additional areas may be annexed, as determined by the Board, to the existing Improvement Districts or any Improvement Districts subsequently established within the District Contracts with the District may also provide for the funding of construction and acquisition of facilities for water, sewer, recycled water or natural treatment system service.
+Improvement Districts.
+The Improvement Districts have been formed for the purpose of funding the construction and acquisition of facilities and capacities to provide water, sewer, and recycled water service.
+The Board may consolidate or form additional Improvement Districts or annex additional areas to any Improvement District.

+Contracts.
+Contracts with the District may also provide for the funding of construction and acquisition of facilities for water, sewer, recycled water or natural treatment system service.
 Such contracts require the construction of necessary facilities or the payment of the capital cost and annual cost of operating and maintaining such facilities.

-The plans for facilities to be constructed within the District and each of the existing and future Improvement Districts are intended to be an integrated part of the District's Water Resources Master Plan, Sewer Master Plan, Natural Treatment System Master Plan, Sub-Area Master Plans; and addenda thereto, which are approved from time to time, hereinafter in some instances referred collectively to as "the Plan."
+Facilities Plan.
+The plans for facilities to be constructed within the District and any Improvement District are intended to be an integrated part of the District's Water Resources Master Plan, Sewer Master Plan, Natural Treatment System Master Plan, Sub-Area Master Plans, and addenda thereto, and are referred collectively to as ""the Plan.""

-As it is the mandate of the State of California to effect conservation of water resources whenever possible, the Plan is also directed toward collecting, treating, and reclaiming sewage and wastewater and beneficially reusing the resulting recycled water.

-It is the intent of the District that such recycled water be used in a manner that is in compliance with any and all applicable Federal, State, and local statutes, ordinances, regulations, and other requirements

-If recycled water service is determined by the District to be feasible in accordance with Section 4.12, the applicant, owner or customer will be required to utilize recycled water service.
+Recycled Water.
+The State of California mandates conservation of water resources whenever possible, and accordingly the Plan includes collecting, treating, and reclaiming sewage and wastewater and beneficially reusing the resulting recycled water.
+The District intends that recycled water use comply with any and all applicable Federal, State, and local laws, regulations, and other governmental requirements.
+If the District determines that recycled water service is feasible under Section 4.12, the applicant, owner, or customer will be required to utilize recycled water service.

-It is also the intent of the District, in cooperation with the County and Cities, to provide service in the treatment of urban runoff through the operation, maintenance and monitoring of constructed water quality wetlands, known as Natural Treatment Systems.
-Natural treatment systems shall be sited in various locations in the District, as outlined in the Natural Treatment System Master Plan or as determined by the District.
-Use of the natural treatment system for urban runoff treatment shall be subject to the requirements of these Rules and Regulations.
-The level of treatment provided shall be at the discretion of the District.
+Urban Runoff - Natural Treatment System.
+The District also intends, in cooperation with the County and Cities, to treat certain urban runoff through the operation, maintenance and monitoring of constructed water quality wetlands and bioretention cells, known as Natural Treatment Systems.
+Natural Treatment Systems will be sited in various locations in the District, as outlined in the Natural Treatment System Master Plan or as otherwise determined by the District.
+Use of the Natural Treatment System for urban runoff treatment is subject to the requirements of these Rules and Regulations.
+The District will determine the level of treatment.
 Property owners and developers will be responsible for any urban runoff minimization or other best management practices that may be required by the County or Cities, notwithstanding the operation of the District's natural treatment systems.